hien-cao/My-Neighborhood-App/README.md

 This app introduces my interested places in Helsinki where is my neighbor town.
 The app is the final project for Udacity Front-End Nanodegee.
 The project is built by html, css, Javascript, react js, and creat-react-app.

 The data used for the app is requested from Google Maps API and Foursquare API.
-A list of favorite places' data is requested from Foursquare then render in Google map.
-The places include restaurant, coffee shop, and sigtseeings.
+A list of favorite places' data is requested from Foursquare then rendered in Google map.
+The places include restaurant, coffee shop, and sightseeings.

 ## Requirement